Skip to main content

 How Much Does a Gastroenterology Visit Cost?

-A gastroenterology visit can range from $300 to $400, depending on if you are a new or established patient.
-Learn more about what you should expect to pay and the various factors that will impact the final cost.
+A gastroenterology visit for new patients can range from $281 to $646.
+Learn more about what you can expect to pay and the various factors that can impact the final cost.

 Written by Robyn Tellefsen